nukopy/relax-mint-vscode-theme/README.md

 A Visual Studio Code theme, Relax Mint, dark green & grey for eyes.

-This theme is for writing, not coding, e.g. Markdown or LaTeX.
+This theme is created for writing, not coding, e.g. Markdown or LaTeX.

 ## Installation